Uchuu-$\nu^2$GC galaxies and AGN: Cosmic variance forecasts of high-redshift AGN for JWST, Euclid, and LSST: Cosmic variance of AGN

 \subsection{Dependence of the cosmic variance on the AGN luminosity and redshift}

 Next, we examine the luminosity dependence of cosmic variance in our model.
 Fig. \ref{fig:lx_sigma} shows the cosmic variance for different survey areas as a function of AGN luminosity.
 From $z=3.9$ to 6.3, $\sigma_{\mathrm{cv}}$ only depends weakly on AGN luminosity, in particular for small survey areas (0.01 and 0.1 deg$^2$).
 This is because the typical DM halo mass in which AGN reside does not monotonically rise with increasing luminosity (\citealt{Oogi2020}).
-This is in contrast to the results of $\sigma_{\mathrm{cv}}$ for $z>7.5$ galaxies shown by \citet{Bhowmick2020}.
+Our result is consistent with the weak luminosity dependence of the observed quasar clustering (e.g. \citealt{Croom2005}; \citealt{Myers2007}; \citealt{Shen2007}; \citealt{Padmanabhan2009}; \citealt{Ross2009}; \citealt{Krolewski2015}).
+Although the weak luminosity dependence may be due to the limited luminosity range currently probed (e.g. \citealt{White2012}), \citet{He2018} have not found any significant luminosity dependence of the quasar clustering down to the UV magnitude $\mathrm{M_{1450}} \sim -22$ at $z \sim 4$.
+This lack of the luminosity dependence is in contrast to the results of $\sigma_{\mathrm{cv}}$ for $z>7.5$ galaxies shown by \citet{Bhowmick2020}.
 For their galaxy sample, brighter galaxies are more strongly clustered.

-In Fig. \ref{fig:lx_sigma}, we also see the redshift dependence of $\sigma_{\mathrm{cv}}$.
-For low-luminosity AGN, $\sigma_{\mathrm{cv}}$ hardly changes over the redshift range we have investigated.
-On the other hand, brighter AGN have large $\sigma_{\mathrm{cv}}$ at high redshifts, in particular, for large survey area.